Ellis E. Patterson

-Ellis Ellwood Patterson (November 28, 1897 – August 25, 1985) was a one-term Democratic California congressman.
-Born in Yuba City, California, he served as representative between 1945 and 1947.
-Patterson also served in the California State Assembly.
-He was also the 33rd Lieutenant Governor of California, 1939-43.
+Ellis Ellwood Patterson (November 28, 1897 – August 25, 1985) was an American attorney and politician who served as the 33rd lieutenant governor of California from 1939 to 1943.
+He previously served in the California State Assembly from 1933 to 1939, and later in the U.S. House of Representatives from 1945 to 1947.

 Early life and career

-Born in Yuba City, California, Patterson attended public schools and graduated from the University of California, Berkeley in 1921.
-He served as a seaman in the United States Navy in 1917 and 1918 during World War I, and taught school in Colusa County, California from 1922 to 1924.
+Born in Yuba City, California, Patterson attended public schools and graduated from the University of California, Berkeley with an A.B. in 1921.
+He served as a seaman in the United States Navy during World War I and later in the United States Merchant Marine.
+He taught school in Colusa County, California from 1922 to 1924.

 From 1923 to 1932, Patterson served as the district superintendent of schools for South Monterey County, California.
 He also studied law at Stanford University and the University of California from 1931 to 1936.
 He was admitted to the bar in 1937 and commenced law practice in Sacramento and Los Angeles.

 Political career

 Patterson served as a member of the California State Assembly for the 35th district from 1931 to 1939.
 In 1936, after being defeated in the primaries in his second re-election bid, Patterson waged a write-in campaign and won the election.
-Originally elected as a Republican, Patterson switched his party affiliation to Democrat after becoming enamored with President Franklin D. Roosevelt's New Deal.
+Originally elected as a Republican, Patterson switched his party affiliation to Democratic after becoming enamored with President Franklin D. Roosevelt's New Deal.

-After gaining publicity for his write-in Assembly campaign, Patterson was elected Lieutenant Governor of California, and served from 1938 to 1942.
-He was defeated in 1942.
-He was elected as a Democrat to the 79th United States Congress in 1944.
-In 1946, he did not seek renomination for his House seat, but instead was an unsuccessful candidate for nomination for the United States Senate.
-Patterson was an unsuccessful candidate for election to the 81st United States Congress in 1948, and resumed the practice of law.
+After gaining publicity for his write-in Assembly campaign, Patterson was elected Lieutenant Governor of California in 1938, serving from 1939 to 1943.
+He was defeated for reelection in 1942.
+In 1940, he was an unsuccessful candidate for United States Senate, losing the Democratic primary to incumbent Republican Hiram Johnson.

+During the 1940 Democratic Party presidential primaries in California, Patterson headed a slate pledged to himself for president.
+They opposed incumbent Franklin D. Roosevelt on the grounds he was focusing too much on foreign affairs and not enough on domestic unemployment.
+Among the Patterson slate's candidates were State Assemblymen Ralph C. Dills and Paul A. Richie, journalists Carey McWilliams and Frank Scully, labor leaders Germain Bulcke and Herbert Sorrell, Los Angeles County SRA director Sam Houston Allen, and Los Angeles Board of Education member Fay E. Allen.
+The Patterson slate lost to Roosevelt's by a margin of fifteen to one.